 Signature (hard copy letter)

-Your letter can be addressed to either your manager or your human resources contact, and you can send it as an email or else print out and send a hard copy.
-Here are resignation email message examples to help you draft your own, and more resignation letter samples are also available for review.
+Your letter can be addressed to either your manager or your human resources contact, and you can send it as an email or else print out and provide a hard copy.

 Be aware that even if you offer two weeks’ notice, there is a chance that the company will not take you up on it.